Principles for the processing of user data by Kaspersky security solutions

 - Device data

-Related to user experience is convenience, something we are always looking to improve at Kaspersky Lab to make cybersecurity easier for our customers.
-Data such as device type, operating system, etc. is needed to identify a specific computer or phone.
+An important part of the user experience is convenience, something we are always looking to improve at Kaspersky.
+Data such as the device type, operating system, etc. is needed to distinguish devices.
 Matching a license to a specific device means the user doesn’t have to buy a new license for the security product after reinstalling the operating system, so they can pick up exactly where they left off.

 - Threats detected